lucidworks/fusion-seed-app/README.md

 This repository is packaged with install, start and stop scripts for a node HTTP server.
 If you wish to use these scripts then Node is a requirement.
 * Node

-## Installing and Running Against existing Fusion instance
+## Installing and Running
 1. git clone https://github.com/LucidWorks/fusion-seed-app.git
 2. cd fustion-seed-app
 3. bin/install
 4. bin/start
 5. Go to: http://localhost:8000/app/#/ecomm

+By default, this will point to a Fusion server hosted on AWS.
+To point this to another server and for other application settings see app/ecomm/services/ecommService.js

 Features
 * Easy to skin